 It was as great in Brooklyn as it was in Paris.
 The original cast is intact for the world tour, next stop in Los Angeles.
 Go.

-This entry is part of Jack Rusher’s journal, originally published December 9th, 2001, in Paris.
+This entry is part of Jack Rusher’s archive, originally published December 9th, 2001, in Paris.